 Changes in value when transitioning from NGAAP to Solvency II also affects the company's tax situation.
 This applies to all changes in value except for changes in value for subsidiaries and holdings in related undertakings, including participations.
-As a result, Storebrand Livsforsikring goes from having deferred tax assets under NGAAP of NOK 1,817 million to a deferred tax asset under Solvency II of NOK 584 million.
+As a result, Storebrand Livsforsikring goes from having a deferred tax asset under NGAAP of NOK 340 million to a deferred tax under Solvency II of NOK 728 million.